 Assessment of Technical and Scale Efficiencies of Indian Cement Industry Using Data Envelopment Analysis (DEA)

-ITM Institute of Financial Markets
+Institute for Technology and Management (ITM) - ITM Institute of Financial Markets

 affiliation not provided to SSRN